Drones under $1000 are an excellent group of drones for both recreational and commercial pilots.

 It is very well-priced at around the middle of the range of the modestly-priced drones.
 It is easy to fly and suitable for beginners as well as seasoned pilots.

-This drone has many special effects for high-definition 4k video capture that include low-angle, automatic framing of the subject, aerial-selfies, compensated traveling, and follow-me tracking.
-The camera takes excellent quality 21-megapixel photos.
+The Parrot ANAFI has many special effects for high-definition 4k video capture that include low-angle, automatic framing of the subject, aerial-selfies, compensated traveling, and follow-me tracking.
+Its camera takes excellent quality 21-megapixel photos.

 - One-button, automatic landing and take-off.